Clan Jetties Of Penang

 Temple At The Entrance Of Chew Jetty In Penang

-Note: The original location is actually where the Raja Tun Uda Terminal is now.
+Note: The original location is where the Raja Tun Uda Terminal is now.

 Part of this village was destroyed during World War II.
 Reconstruction saw the creation of new temples and houses.